pedronauck/react-simpletabs/README.md

   $ bower install --save react-simpletabs
 ```

-- Or if you want to [download the lastest release](https://github.com/pedronauck/react-simpletabs/archive/v0.1.0.zip) and put in your website, it will work too! :smile_cat:
+- Or if you want to [download the lastest release](https://github.com/pedronauck/react-simpletabs/archive/v0.1.0.zip) and put in your website, it will work too!

+**NOTICE:** You need just one thing to make the component work.
+Put the [base component style](./dist/react-simpletabs.css) at the `<header>` tag.
+If you don't wanna use the `.css` extension, you can get the `.styl` or `.scss` extension at the folder `./lib`.

-Then you're done!
+Then you're done! :smile_cat:

 ## Usage